Scientists analyze taekwondo kicks to boost performance and prevent injuries

 Summary

 This study looks at how the hips, knees, and ankles move during a taekwondo roundhouse kick.
-Researchers will compare elite and youth athletes to find patterns that make kicks more effective.
-Participants do one session of kicks while motion cameras and muscle sensors record their movements.
-The results may help coaches improve training and prevent injuries.
+Researchers will compare elite and youth athletes to find patterns that relate to kicking performance.
+Participants will do a series of kicks while motion cameras and muscle sensors record their movements.
+The goal is to use this information to improve training and prevent injuries.

 Disclaimer Read more